I-NERGY/DeepTSF/README.md

 - Timeseries ID (Optional): Timeseries ID column is not compulsory, and shows the time series to which each component belongs.
 If Timeseries ID is not present, it is assumed that each component represents one separate series (the column is set to ID).
 - Time columns: Columns that store the Value of each component.
 They must be consecutive and separated by resolution minutes.
 They should start at 00:00:00, and end at 24:00:00 - resolution

-The checks that are performed when valifating a file are the following:
+The checks that are performed when validating a file are the following:

 For all time series:
 - The dataframe can not be empty